 1. Resilience and Redundancy

-Given the nature of this solution, and because there is no single point of failure, distributed cloud environments or resource pools are resilient to the malfunction of a single instance.
+Given the nature of this solution and because there is no single point of failure, distributed cloud environments or resource pools are resilient to the malfunction of a single instance.

 2. Easy to Scale

 Therefore, this option offers unlimited theoretical growth, depending on your infrastructure hardware.